jbcodeforce/aws-messaging-samples/docs/req-reply-jms.md

 On the consumer side, the class is also a MessageListener, but also a producer to the different queue.
 Each consumer performs acknowledgement by code.
 Acknowledging a consumed message automatically acknowledges the receipt of all messages that have been consumed by the current session.

-## Deploy on AWS

-1. First build the docker images for each service using `buildAll.sh` command: Change the name of the image to adapt to your ECR repository.

-    ```sh
-    cd jms-orchestrator
-    buildAll.sh
-    docker push toECR_repository
-    cd jms-participant
-    buildAll.sh
-    docker push toECR_repository
-    ```

-1. If not already done, use CDK to deploy VPC, Brokers using [the instructions here](./activemq-cdk.md/#common-stack).
-1. Deploy Active MQ in [active/standby architecture](./activemq-cdk.md/#active-mq-activestandby)
-1. Use CDK to deploy the two apps on ECS Fargate.